Combinatorial optimization and reasoning with graph neural networks: Preliminaries

-\paragraph{Constraint programming (CP)~\cite{rossi2006handbook}} CP is a general framework proposing simple algorithmic solutions to constrained problems.
+Specifically designed as an exact method for constrained satisfaction and optimization problems, \emph{constraint programming} (CP) \citep{rossi2006handbook} is a general framework proposing simple algorithmic solutions also within the divide-and-conquer scheme.
 It is a complete approach, meaning it is possible to {prove} the optimality of the solutions found.
-The solving process consists of a complete enumeration of all possible variable assignments, until the best solution has been found.
+The solving process consists of a complete enumeration of all possible variable assignments until the best solution has been found.
 To cope with the implied (exponentially) large search trees, one utilizes a mechanism called \textit{propagation}, which reduces the number of possibilities.
 Here, the propagation of the constraint $c$ removes values from domains violated by $c$.
-This process is repeated at each domain change and for each constraint until no value exists any more.
-The efficiency of a CP solver relies heavily on the quality of their propagators.
+This process is repeated at each domain change and for each constraint until no value exists anymore.
+The efficiency of a CP solver relies heavily on the quality of its propagators.
+Example \ref{ex:cp} introduced the well-known \textsc{allDifferent} constraint.
+Its propagator~\citep{regin1994filtering} is based on maximum matching algorithms in a graph.
+There exist many other global constraints that are available in the literature, such as \textsc{Element} constraint, allowing indexation with variables, or \textsc{Circuit} constraint, enforcing a set of variables to create a valid circuit.
+At the time of writing, the global constraints catalog reports more than 400 different global constraints \citep{beldiceanu2005global}.
 The CP search commonly proceeds in a depth-first fashion, together with branch-and-bound.
-For each found feasible solution, the solver adds a constraint, ensuring that the next solution has to be better than the current one.
+For each feasible solution found, the solver adds a constraint, ensuring that the following solution has to be better than the current one.
 Upon finding an infeasible solution, the search backtracks to the previous decision.
 With this procedure, and provided that the whole search space has been explored, the final solution found is then guaranteed to be optimal.

+Finally, although initially designed for solving decision problems, SAT solvers can also be used for combinatorial optimization.
+One way to do that is to specify objectives through soft constraints.
+The objective turns to satisfy as many soft constraints as possible in a solution.
+Another option is to add a repertoire of common objective functions in the solver and invoke the specialized optimization module when required.
+Modern SAT solvers such as Z3 generally support both options \citep{moura2008z3}.